SJTU-HPC/bc_relion/README.md

 For singularity:

 - Singularity 3.5.3+
 - An image similar to [allupaku/relion]
+  (Remember to modify the path to the location of your own image in template/script.sh.erb.)

 For hardware rendering support: